ayusam/Enhancing_urban_mobility-/README.md

 A transit match: a match between a rider and a driver in which the driver  transports the rider to a transit station.
 Subsequently, the driver drives to  his destination while the rider takes public transit to reach his final  destination.

+For more details please refer to readme.pdf file.